fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/README.md

 ![alt text][image7]

-First, I normalize the data by divide each pixel by 255, in this way, every element of training data lies in [0, 1], aiming at preventing weight from exploding.
+First, I normalize the data by divide each pixel by 255, in this way, every element of training data lies in [0, 1], aiming at scaling the raw data and smooth the learningp process, otherwise, in each iteration, the weight will add a large term and the model may oscillate as a result.